 So, while antivirus can keep some malware off of a computer, but it can’t help you specifically and explicitly say this computer is allowed to connect to my company, and that one is not.
 The gif below demonstrates how Azure AD and InTune help you with that.

-So now that we understand that unmanaged computers are risky, antivirus or even endpoint management are not enough to protect the company from users risky actions, and that using Azure AD and InTune to create Trusted Devices and Users can help us with all the above, let’s go back to InTune for a moment.
+Now that we understand that unmanaged computers are risky, and that antivirus or even endpoint management are not enough to protect the company from users risky actions, we also understand that using Azure AD and InTune to create Trusted Devices and Users can help us with cyber security and Information Protection.

 Microsoft invests billions into cybersecurity tools for companies of all sizes.
-By using these tools and qualified IT partners like TUCU, you can immediately improve security in a cost effective way.
+By using these tools and qualified IT partners like TUCU, you can immediately improve security across your organization.

-TUCU takes care of your cloud & IT security.
-Contact us today to talk about outsourced IT management services for your team.
+Contact us today to talk about cyber security solutions for your team.